-What are the risks of buying real estate in Mexico?
+What are the risks of buying real estate in Mexico as an American?

-For foreign buyers, the idea of buying property in Mexico is often confusing.
-A big myth is that buying property in the country can be a long-drawn-out process and risky.
+For American buyers, the idea of buying property in Mexico is often confusing.
+A big myth is that buying property in Mexico can be a long-drawn-out process and risky.

-The Big Myth about Buying Mexican Property (as a Foreigner)
+The Big Myth about Buying Mexican Property (as an American)

-The idea that buying property in Mexico is difficult comes from the lack of understanding of Mexican law for foreigners.
+The idea that buying property in Mexico is difficult comes from the lack of understanding of Mexican law for Americans.

 Once upon a time, foreign buyers were not allowed to buy land within the ‘Restricted Zone‘.
 The restricted zone is all land within 100 kilometers of Mexico’s borders and 50 kilometers within all coastlines.